-More recently, I explored the volcanic plains that spread west across Victoria in a vast circuit whose final day led me back down Darebin Creek.
-I turned home shortly before its confluence with the Yarra, and I realised that I’d have to pick up where I left off.
+More recently, I explored the volcanic plains that spread west across Victoria, following a vast circuit whose final day led me back down Darebin Creek.
+On turning home shortly before its confluence with the Yarra, I realised that I’d have to pick up where I left off.
 The silty snake awaited.

 The idea to investigate crossings — bridges, boats, tunnels — originated in a novelty cycling route I designed.
 It connects 43 crossings (some two-thirds of the total number) and is ideally done beneath the light of a full moon, finishing with a punt service across the river mouth at dawn.

 Clearly, I’m all for a madcap box-ticking exercise, but the motivation behind this project is different.
-It’ll take years to complete, not hours.
-Each crossing serves as an opportunity for close observation and reflection; a means rather than an end.
+I only visit one or two crossings per outing, often with weeks or months between, so it will take years to visit them all.
+Each crossing becomes a site of close observation and reflection; a means rather than an end.

 Crossings so far